 We're excited to announce that one of our most requested features - ETH Staking - is now available.
 Start earning staking rewards, in a tap, in Argent.

 You can find it under the 'Investment' tab in your wallet.
 Read on to learn all about liquid staking with Lido in Argent:

 What is Staking?

 Since its inception, Ethereum has used a 'proof-of-work' (PoW) model to secure the blockchain.
 With proof-of-work, complex math problems requiring a lot of processing power are solved by miners to complete transactions and earn rewards

 However, PoW has some drawbacks, including environmental impact and lower security compared to proof-of-stake (see Vitalik's explanation for why, here).

-In comparison, the new proof-of-stake (PoS) consensus model uses ETH as a collateral to secure the network.
+In comparison, the new proof-of-stake (PoS) consensus model uses ETH as collateral to secure the network.
 PoS uses validators chosen at random to create and confirm blocks.
-A validator's staked ETH incentivises honest behaviour.
+A validator's staked ETH incentivizes honest behavior.
 The full roll-out of ETH 2.0 is expected to take place over the coming 2-3 years.

 You can read about our UX Director, Graeme's adventure with setting up a validator for ETH 2 staking here.